lmrojo/Code-Examples/README.md

 -Omok Game is a java applet application of the omok game

--The apk file can be downloadable and installed in an android phone
+-The apk file can be downloadable and installed in an android phone, just click on the ClockAngle.apk link, then click on view raw ling to download the apl file.